-Africa is well served by international airlines and its gateway airports are Johannesburg, Cape Town, Nairobi and Dar es Salaam.
-Once you've arrived, we can easily arrange a group or private transfer that will take you directly to your city hotel or we'll show you how to connect with your ongoing flights.
+Africa is well served by international airlines and its gateway airports in Johannesburg, Cape Town, Nairobi and Dar es Salaam.
+Once you've arrived, we can easily arrange a group or private transfer that will take you directly to your city hotel.
+Or we'll show you how to connect with your onward flights.

-For the more independent-minded visitor, South Africa and Namibia are great self-drive destinations and suitable vehicles can be hired and dropped off at their major airports.
+For the more independent-minded visitor, South Africa and Namibia are great self-drive destinations, and suitable vehicles can be rented and dropped off at their major airports.

-A question often asked by first-time visitors to Africa is: "is it safe?'
-Well, our recommended African destinations are actually some of the safest in the world and many are ideal for families travelling with children.
-We have many child-friendly safari lodges to offer you, malaria-free Big 5 reserves, and beach resorts with professional kids clubs.
-Medical facilities in Africa's cities and major tourist destinations are fine and staff at safari lodges will brief you about camp safety on arrival.
+A question often asked by first-time visitors to Africa is: "Is it safe?".
+Well, our recommended African destinations are some of the safest in the world and many are ideal for families travelling with children.
+We have many child-friendly safari lodges to offer you, from malaria-free Big 5 reserves to beach resorts with professional kids clubs.
+Medical facilities in Africa's cities and major tourist destinations are good and staff at safari lodges will brief you about camp safety on arrival.

-One thing that you will need to take care of is any medication that's needed for your trip, whether it's malaria prophylactics or a yellow fever injection.
+One thing that you will need to take care of is any medication you need for your trip, whether it's malaria prophylactics or a yellow fever injection.
 Consult your doctor during your planning or simply check with your African Safari Expert.

-With ATMs and bureau de changes found throughout Africa's major towns, you can access cash pretty much anywhere.
-Most African countries accept US dollars as their currency of choice (as well as Euros and Sterling in some countries) but you'll need Rand (ZAR) for South Africa.
+With ATMs and bureaux de change found throughout Africa's major towns, you can access cash almost anywhere.
+Most African countries accept US dollars as their currency of choice (as well as euros and pound sterling in some countries), but you'll need rand (ZAR) for South Africa.

 What to Pack